icook/yota/docs/Validators.rst

 Validators need not return anything explicitly, but instead provide output by appending error information to one of their supplied Node's errors list attribute via the method :meth:`Node.add_error`.
 This method is simply a wrapper around appending to a list so that different ordering or filtering semantics may be used if desired.
 The data can be put into this list is fairly flexible, although a dictionary is recommended.
 If you are running a JSON based validation method the data must by serializable, otherwise it may be anything since it is merely passed into the rendering context of your templates.

-The default templates are setup to look for a dictionary with a single key 'message' which will be printed.
+That said, the builtin templtes are setup to recieve specific things.
+The default templates are setup to look two keys: a dictionary with a single key 'message' which will be printed, and 'type' to denote the alert style.
+If a type is ommitted then type will default to an error for rendering purposes.
 Looking at a builtin validator should provide additional clarity.

 .. code-block:: python